Atlantic Immigration Program (AIP) [R204(c) – C18] - Agreements or arrangements – International Mobility Program

 This section contains policy, procedures and guidance used by IRCC staff.
 It is posted on the department’s website as a courtesy to stakeholders.

-In these instructions ‘officer’ refers to an employee of Immigration, Refugees and Citizenship Canada.
-These instructions do not apply to the Canada Border Services Agency as applicants are not eligible to apply for this program at the port of entry.
+In these instructions, "officer" refers to an employee of Immigration, Refugees and Citizenship Canada (IRCC).
+These instructions do not apply to the Canada Border Services Agency (CBSA), as applicants are not eligible to apply for this program at the port of entry.

-The Atlantic Immigration Class (referred to as Atlantic Immigration Program or Program) was established through regulations on January 1, 2022.
-The goal of this Program is to attract and retain skilled immigrants and international graduates in Atlantic Canada through an employer-driven approach.
+The Atlantic Immigration Class, referred to as the Atlantic Immigration Program (AIP), was established through regulations on January 1, 2022.
+The goal of this program is to attract and retain skilled immigrants and international graduates in Atlantic Canada through an employer-driven approach.

-The Atlantic Immigration Pilot (referred to as Pilot) agreements expired on December 31, 2021.
+The Atlantic Immigration Pilot Program (AIPP) agreements expired on December 31, 2021, with the expiration of the pilot bilateral agreements.

 Transition provisions: IRCC included transition provisions in the new bilateral agreements, starting January 1, 2022, which provide the following authority:

-- to accept work permit renewal applications under the Pilot for applicants who have submitted their complete application for permanent residence on or before March 5, 2022 and are still waiting for a decision.
-These work permit applications will be assessed against the Pilot work permit requirements.
+- to accept work permit renewal applications under the AIPP for applicants who have submitted their complete application for permanent residence on or before March 5, 2022, and are still waiting for a decision

 - Atlantic High-Skilled Program